 - Some aspects of fixing furniture can be dangerous, such as toxic stripping agents.
 You'll want to make sure you use all safety precautions to avoid injury or illness related to the work.

-A home-based furniture business requires many of the same tasks as any other business and a few specific to furniture repair.
+A home-based furniture business requires many of the same tasks as any other business and a few skills that are specific to furniture repair.

-- You should have experience in furniture refurbishing.
-You can get started if your experience is as a hobbyist, but you should be able to understand how furniture is constructed, as well as the art and era of furniture, especially if you plan to work on antiques.
+You should have experience in furniture refurbishing.
+You can get started if your experience is as a hobbyist, but you should also be able to understand how the furniture is constructed, as well as the art and era of furniture, especially if you plan to work on antiques.

-- Choose a business name and your business structure.
+- Choose a business name and the appropriate business structure.